vratidc/vratidc.github.io/_projects/Fina.md

   - aspect: "1/2"
     url:
     image_path: /assets/img/projects/fina/fina6.gif
-    alt: "While grabbing the stack with one hand, grab the newly created Duplicate prompt with the other hand to create a copy of the stack."
+    alt: "While holding the stack with one hand, grab the Duplicate prompt with the other to create its copy."
-    title: "While grabbing the stack with one hand, grab the newly created Duplicate prompt with the other hand to create a copy of the stack."
+    title: "While holding the stack with one hand, grab the Duplicate prompt with the other to create its copy."
   - aspect: "1/2"
     url:
     image_path: /assets/img/projects/fina/fina7.gif